darraghmoloney/java-public/README.md

 Some of the programming projects I've completed in Java, based on both course-work, online challenges and own ideas.

 ---
+## DFS Tracking
+Using a depth-first search to find the length of all possible paths that can be explored and return the longest ones.

 ## GPS Distance
-Investigating a "Travelling Salesperson" problem using a mixture of algorithms.
+Investigating a "Travelling Salesperson" problem using a mixture of Monte Carlo randomization & 2-Opt singles / pairs.

 ## Hangman AI
 Using statistics to guess randomly chosen dictionary words.